crrobinson14/project_log/README.md

 but for reference, here is how the author's site (http://www.lucubration.com/)
 works:

-  1. Data is entered in a project_log as project_log_sections,
-     project_log_tasks, and project_log_work entries.

-  2. Three views provide display facilities for these items:

-      a.
-A Latest News view shows a teaser-style rendering of the most recently posted work entries, with a thumbnail of the first image attached to each.
+  1. A Latest News view shows a teaser-style rendering of the most recently published work entries, with a thumbnail for each.

-      b.
-A Project Summary view provides a listing of all sections, in order, with summary information for those sections
+  2. A Project Summary view provides a listing of all sections, in order, with summary information for those sections

-TO BE COMPLETED
+  3. A Project Section view displays the work entries for a section.
+This is managed with a view to give the administrator control over things like pagination, sorting, and fields displayed.

 Why GitHub?
 -----------
 You might be wondering why this project is on GitHub, not drupal.org/projects.
 There are two reasons for this.
 First, I find that GitHub is faster and more accessible for projects that are just starting out, or that value community